osamja/my-personal-website/info.md

 ### Sprint Backlog
  - HTTPS URL redirect should occur server side (3 pts)
- - Create Academic section with link to work (2 pts)

 ### Product Backlog
  - Create a movies watched in 2019 page similar to books